How does WeChat cater to both individual and business communication needs?

 A: WeChat allows users to send text messages, voice messages, make voice and video calls, and share photos, videos, and documents with their friends and family members.

-A: WeChat provides businesses with features such as WeChat Official Account, WeChat Pay, and WeChat Work, which enable businesses to communicate with customers, accept mobile payments, and facilitate internal communication within organizations.
+A: WeChat provides businesses with features such as WeChat Official Account, WeChat Pay, and WeChat Work, which enable them to communicate with customers, accept mobile payments, and facilitate internal communication within organizations.

 In conclusion, WeChat is a versatile platform that caters to the communication needs of both individuals and businesses.
 With its wide range of features and business-oriented tools, WeChat has become an essential tool for staying connected and conducting business in the digital age.